To: Students, Families, Faculty and Staff

 From: Lisa Marx, CRNP, Director Health Services

-As we approach the holiday break when students will return home to their families, I want to share with you information from the federal Centers for Disease Control that relates to the prolonged meningococcal (serogroup B) disease outbreak at Princeton University and the recent outbreak at University of California, Santa Barbara.
-We have seen no cases of meningococcal symptoms in Washington College students, faculty or staff, but want to share this advisory to answer any questions you may have about how the disease spreads and who is at risk.
+Now that the 2018-2019 Academic year is in full swing, I want to share with you information from the federal Centers for Disease Control that relates to Meningitis.
+We have seen no cases of meningococcal disease in Washington College students, faculty or staff, but want to share this advisory to answer any questions you may have about how the disease spreads and who is at risk.

 The advisory states: “CDC does not recommend a change in normal activity to avoid contact with the affected universities or their students.
 Good hygiene practices such as hand washing, and coughing or sneezing into the arm are recommended.
-The licensed quadrivalent meningococcal vaccines are recommended for all adolescents 11 through 18 years old and first-year college students living in residence halls, but these vaccines do not protect against serogroup B, the serogroup that is causing the Princeton University and UCSB cases.
-A serogroup B meningococcal vaccine, which is only licensed for use in Europe and Australia, will be offered at Princeton University.
-FDA has allowed the use of the vaccine at Princeton University under an Investigational New Drug application.”
+The licensed quadrivalent meningococcal vaccines are recommended for all adolescents 11 through 18 years old and first-year college students living in residence halls, but these vaccines do not protect against serogroup B, the serogroup that caused the Princeton University and UCSB cases.”
+The serogroup B meningococcal vaccine is now available in the U.S. and is highly recommended for all college students.
+At this point, Maryland Law does not require immunization against Meningitis B only Type A.

-There is no recommendation to take antibiotics before attending events or activities at Princeton University or UC-Santa Barbara.
+There is no recommendation to take antibiotics before attending events or activities atuniversitites with outbreaks.
 Only people who have been in close contact with a suspected or confirmed case of meningococcal need to be considered for preventive treatment.
 The infectious period for meningococcal disease is considered to be from 10 days before the person becomes ill to 1 day after he or she starts on antibiotics.
 This means that people who were in close contact with the sick person during this time are at higher than average risk to get meningococcal disease.
 Close contact includes activities such as:

 - living in the same household or sleeping in the same dwelling